Persistent storage on Chameleon

 # run in Chameleon Jupyter environment

-s = server.get_server(f"node-persist-{username}")
+s = server.get_server(f"node-object-{username}")

 s.delete()